 There are different situations when a person may be missing teeth: illness, trauma, genetics, etc. When an irretrievably broken tooth cannot be restored with a crown, the dentist can suggest you to remove it.
 In this case, you will have two options: implants or bridgework.
 A typical dental bridge consists of one or more artificial teeth called “pontics” and crowing teeth (also called “abutment” teeth) on both sides of a gap created by a missing tooth or teeth.
-Having your tooth replaced is very important to prevent neighbouring teeth from shifting into the gap left by the missing tooth.
-Replacement is also necessary to maintain chewing and speaking ability, and save a pleasant smile.
+Having your tooth replaced is very important to prevent adjacent teeth from shifting into the gap left by the missing tooth.
+Bridges are often necessary to maintain the quality of life patients.
+In addition to keeping a pleasant smile, bridges can help with chewing and speaking.

 When Is a Dental Bridge the Best Option?

 All patients who are missing from 1 to 3 consecutive teeth are candidates for dental bridge.
 If a patient has more teeth missing dental implants or removable denture will be a better option.
 To be a good candidate for a dental bridge you should have healthy teeth (have strong roots, no cavities) on both sides of a toothless gap (or at least from one side) and no gum diseases.
 In case of any disease or cavity, you will undergo a special treatment before placing the bridge.

 A dental bridge is a lightweight dental restoration that needs a short time to get used to.
 Moreover, as the bridge is a fixed device, it doesn’t require periodic removal and special cleaning.
 Dental bridges can help you to: